Warm up with a bowl of rich, creamy Instant Pot Potato Soup … your whole family will love this simple, delicious recipe!

 We’ve finally had some chilly weather here in Dallas (okay, it was in the seventies, but I’ll take it!), and I instantly donned a sweater and started making soup.
 This time of year is always tricky in Texas with temps in the 90s one day and 70s the next.
 So I’m taking advantage of cooler weather any chance I get.

 My favorite recipe right now?
-This mouthwatering creamy Instant Pot Potato Soup.
+This mouthwatering creamy Instant Pot Potato Soup with red potatoes.

 You won’t believe how easy it is to make this yummy Potato Soup in your Instant Pot!